An embedding theorem for subshifts over amenable groups with the comparison property: Theorems

 \subsection{Marker patterns}

 Let $Y$ be a subshift over $G$.
 In this section, we construct \textit{marker patterns} for $Y$.
 Marker patterns are patterns $m \in \P(Y)$ for which if $m$ appears in some point $y \in Y$, then there is not another appearance of $m$ in $y$ except at possibly an arbitrarily large displacement.
 Ideally, distinct appearances of a marker pattern appear on disjoint regions of $G$.
 In practice, there is potentially some overlap.
-Marker patterns were constructed for $G = \mathbb{Z}^d$ by Lightwood \cite[Lemma~6.3]{lightwood} in the case that $Y$ is an SFT satisfying a mixing condition called ``square-mixing" and contains a point with a finite orbit.
-Here we generalize the construction to the case that $G$ is an arbitrary countable amenable group and $Y$ is a strongly irreducible SFT which simply separates elements of $G$ and has positive entropy.
+Marker patterns were constructed for $G = \mathbb{Z}^d$ by Lightwood \cite[Lemma~6.3]{lightwood} in the case that $Y$ is an SFT with the uniform filling property which contains a point with a finite orbit.
+Here we generalize the construction to the case that $G$ is an arbitrary countable amenable group and $Y$ is a strongly irreducible SFT which separates elements of $G$ and has positive entropy.
 In particular, we do \textit{not} invoke the comparison property in this construction.
 This construction, in combination with Theorem~\ref{thm:finding-the-good-target-Y0}, provides the marker patterns for $Y$ which we need in the proof of our main result.

 We construct a marker pattern $m$ here by first constructing an aperiodic point $y\in Y$, then taking $m$ to be the pattern of a large-enough shape appearing in $y$ at $e$.
 We construct aperiodic points as follows: begin by passing to a subsystem $Y_1\subset Y$ such that $h(Y_1) < h(Y)$, in which case one may find arbitrarily many patterns which do not appear in $Y_1$ but which do appear in $Y$.
-By beginning with a point in $Y_1$ and mixing in one of these ``forbidden" patterns (via the strong irreducibility of $Y$), we obtain a point which lacks all but possibly finitely many periods.
-Then, we pass to a subsystem $Y_0 \subset Y_1$ which is also assumed to be strongly irreducible and to simply separate elements of $G$, in which case an auxiliary pattern can be found which lacks precisely that finite set of periods.
+By beginning with a point in $Y_1$ and mixing in one of these ``forbidden" patterns from $Y$ (via the strong irreducibility of $Y$), we obtain a point which lacks all but possibly finitely many periods.
+Then, we pass to a subsystem $Y_0 \subset Y_1$ (which is also assumed to be strongly irreducible and to separate elements of $G$) from which an auxiliary pattern can be found which lacks precisely that finite set of periods.
 Mixing this via $Y_0$ into our point from before yields the desired aperiodic point.